Gaia EDR3 view on Galactic globular clusters: Method

 This procedure differs from the one used in \citet{Vasiliev2019b,Vasiliev2019c} in several aspects: (a) we typically use two rather than one Gaussian component for the foreground population in the mixture model; (b) we fit the PM dispersion profile simultaneously with other parameters, rather than determining it \textit{a posteriori} from the list of members; (c) we explore the parameter space with MCMC, rather than picking up the single maximum-likelihood solution, which implies propagation of uncertainties in all nuisance parameters (including membership probabilities) into the quantities of interest such as mean PM and its dispersion.
 The analysis of the entire list of clusters takes a few dozen CPU hours.
 Similar mixture modelling approaches have been used by \citet{Sollima2020}, who focused on the outer parts of clusters and additionally used photometric information in membership classification, and \citet{Vitral2021}, who employed a fat-tailed Pearson distribution for the field star PM, since it better describes the actual distribution than a single Gaussian (for this reason, we used two Gaussian components for the field population when possible).
-Mixture models have an advantage over more traditional cleaning procedures such as iterative $n$-sigma clipping, allowing a statistically rigorous estimation of parameters of the distribution even in cases of low contrast between the cluster and the field populations.